DominikMacko/multisocial/README.md

 Install the [IMGTB framework](https://github.com/kinit-sk/IMGTB) along with its dependencies.

 ## Data Preparation
+The MultiSocial dataset can be directly downloaded from [Zenodo](https://zenodo.org/records/13846152) (continue directly with the step 3 of the experiments).
-Download the human texts from the existing datasets, described in the paper.
+For replication of dataset construction, download the human texts from the existing datasets, described in the paper.
 - [Gab](https://zenodo.org/records/1418347) - download the dataset and put it into "dataset/gab_posts_jan_2018.json.tar.gz"
 - [WhatsApp](https://github.com/gvrkiran/whatsapp-public-groups) - request the non-anonymised version of the dataset and put it into "dataset/non_anonymised_data_to_share.tsv.gz"
 - [Telegram](https://zenodo.org/records/3607497) - download the messages part of the dataset and put it into "dataset/messages.ndjson.zst"